 The climb to the summit of Lupsuk Peak typically takes 12-14 days.
 Climbers usually set up base camp at an altitude of 4,800 meters (15,748 feet) and then ascend to higher altitudes, gradually acclimatizing to the altitude.
 The final climb to the summit involves scaling steep ice and rock faces, and requires a high level of technical skill and experience.

-Lupsuk Peak was first climbed in 1989 by a team of Japanese climbers.
+Lupsuk was first climbed in 1989 by a team of Japanese climbers.
 Since then, the mountain has been climbed by only a handful of other expeditions.
-Despite its relative obscurity, Lupsuk Peak has been attracting more and more climbers in recent years, drawn by its challenging climbs and stunning scenery.
+Despite its relative obscurity, this peak has been attracting more and more climbers in recent years, drawn by its challenging climbs and stunning scenery.